Wildlife Enounters

 Howler Monkey

 In the lush canopies of Tamarindo, Costa Rica, the howler monkey reigns as the jungle’s alarm clock—though their deep, guttural calls sound more like a dinosaur than a bird.
 Known for being one of the loudest land animals on Earth, these leaf-munching primates spend most of their day lounging in the treetops, conserving energy for their next round of roaring.
-Their booming calls can travel up to three miles through the forest, serving as a warning to rival troops and a morning wake-up for everyone else.
+Their booming calls can travel up to 3 miles through the forest, serving as a warning to rival troops and a morning wake-up for everyone else.
 With expressive faces and long, prehensile tails for gripping branches, Costa Rica’s howler monkeys are as much a part of Tamarindo’s charm as the surf and sunsets.

 The Three-Toed Sloth